 Production: 4-6 weeks

 Post-production: 3 months

 Delivery: 2 weeks

-So if it's 17 July 2018 and we're at the idea stage, then the earliest we will have a film ready to deliver is around the end of September 2019.
-The submission deadline for Sundance is in September so we could set our festival target premiere for Sundance in January 2020.
-Once we do that we have exact deadlines for each stage of production that can then be broken down into smaller tasks.
+So if it's 17 July 2018 and we're at the idea stage, then the earliest we will have a film ready to deliver is around the end of November 2019.
+The submission deadline for Sundance is in September so we could set our festival target premiere for Sundance in January 2020 and submit a picture locked version of the film.
+Once we’ve decided on the delivery date, we can create realistic deadlines for each stage of production that can then be broken down into smaller tasks.

 If you don’t go through this process, how will you know what needs to be done on the project today, tomorrow, next week?
 How will you know when to deliver the screenplay, or lock in your finance?
 You won’t, and you risk waking up 6 months down the track wondering why the film hasn’t moved forward.